How “Common Sense” Derails Group Projects, and Ultimately, Your Business Success

 While the notion of “common sense” is not normally associated with derailing factors to a successful project, it could be a silent killer.
 Recall the times you thought or heard others say “That fact is ‘common sense’, I don’t have to explain it to them.”
 The problem with the use of common sense in project settings is that it is erroneously ASSUMED to be based on implicit facts known by all mankind.
 As a result, what is thought of as common sense is also thought of as true, which is false.
 Common sense is personal, contextual, based on common experiences and points of view.
 Until people explicitly communicate their perspective to each other do they realize the root of their miscommunication and misunderstanding.
 “Didn’t you know that….”
 “I thought that…” “I never thought of it that way…”

 Internal and External Derailments from “Common Sense”

-Although common sense can’t realistically be eradicated, it can be identified and dealt with accordingly.
-The key is realizing common sense is a inhibitor to empathy and the antagonist to meaningful group interactions.
+Although common sense can’t really be eradicated, it can be identified and dealt with accordingly.
+The key is realizing common sense is an inhibitor to empathy and the antagonist to meaningful group interactions.

 To keep your group projects safe from common sense snafus, keep these tips in mind:

 - Funnel all project communications through one source – in this case, a Project Manager.

 - For each stage or milestone, be sure they round-up with the entire group in writing and filtering questions shortly thereafter to keep the process moving.

 - Set specific project goals, details, and strategy in writing at the outset of the work and review the mission-critical factors to ensure there are no misunderstandings.

 - This includes target market research, strategic detail, goals, and measurable key performance indicators for the resulting product, responsibilities, and timelines.